July 17, 2017

 So what’s the next step?

-If you’re looking for gum disease treatment in Marietta (or any surrounding areas including Hiram, Austell, Kennesaw, etc.) then we would love to meet you.
+If you’re looking for gum disease or periodontal treatment in Lithia Springs, Marietta (or any surrounding areas including Hiram, Austell, Kennesaw, etc.) then we would love to meet you.

 All that’s left to do now is pick up the phone and call our office to schedule your appointment.

 Oh and if you haven’t already, we’ve compiled what patients are saying about our practice on Google and Facebook onto the page below:

 We encourage you to read our reviews and schedule your appointment!